CONTENTS

 1000 samples

 Something cool with these pictures.. if you take the two "High E" graphs and count the peaks, there are approximately 7.
 Since these were recorded at 44100 samples per second and there are 1000 samples, the frequency of the wave (computed by waves divided by seconds) is 7/(1000/44100).
 So the frequency of those waves are both approximately 308.7 Hz.
-Using information on http://www.phy.mtu.edu/~suits/notefreqs.html and http://ffden-2.phys.uaf.edu/211.web.stuff/billington/main.htm it shows that the high E (tuned down a 1/2 step to E-flat) is 311.13 Hz.
+Using information a frequence chart I found online, it shows that the high E (tuned down a 1/2 step to E-flat) is 311.13 Hz.
 So I'm 3 Hz off either due to approximation in the wave info from the picture or from my guitar being slightly out of tune, but other than that the graph appears to be good.. :).

 Further Analysis

-After fixing some bugs and taking some advice from my EE advisor (aka, my dad) I fed into the system a perfect A440 wave at 8000 samples a second.
-Using the GNU Octave (http://www.octave.org/) Matlab clone I wrote the following code:
+After fixing some bugs I fed into the system a perfect A440 wave at 8000 samples a second.
+Using the GNU Octave (https://www.octave.org/) Matlab clone I wrote the following code:

 a=cos(2*pi*440*[0:(1/8000):10]);